Romain-Guillot/weather-app/README.md

 The app name is translated to these languages for Android.
 A resource folder with the string values resource file was created for each language (for example: `res/values-ko/strings.xml` for the Korean application name).

+The application name is not yet translated for the other platforms.

 ## Models and DTOs
 Models and DTOs are generated with `freezed`.